Study skills advice

 Information on all the support available from the Faculty of Creative and Cultural Industries can be found here

 Faculty of Humanities and Social Sciences (FHSS)

-School of Social, Historical and Literary Studies (SSHLS)
+School of Area Studies, History, Politics and Literature Social, Historical and Literary Studies (SASHPL)

 Learning Support Science offers personal or group tutorials and workshops based around students' academic skills needs.
 Anyone can access the service, from first years to final year Ph.D. students.
 Whether a student is starting, working on, or has just received the mark for a piece of work, we can help them approach their studying in the best possible way.
 Some of the topics frequently discussed are: planning projects, essay writing, citing & referencing, plagiarism, time management, grammar, critical analysis & writing, and revision & exam techniques.

 Students can book a session with the tutor or academic skills workshop place via the website/Moodle.